Amos47/2400/Chapter 3.md

 A McKinsey/Oxford University [study](http://www.mckinsey.com/insights/business_technology/developing_talent_for_large_it_projects?cid=other-eml-ttn-mip-mck-oth-1412) reported that "...
 71 percent of large IT projects face cost overruns, and 33 percent of projects are around 50 percent over budget.
 On average, large IT projects deliver 56 percent less value than predicted."

 So it's clear that there are real challenges in system development and in the related field of Project Management as it impacts large software development (more on this later).
 Clearly the software development community is aware of their quality and timeliness issues.
-More needs to be done, however, to improve on these critical metrics.
+More needs to be done, however, to improve on the underlying dimensions that give rise to these critical metrics.

 How then is development actually accomplished?
 Whether the decision is to in-source or outsource, there are several paths that systems development can take.